North Sussex

 • Brolly Brewing Unit 8 Redkiln Close Horsham RH13 5QL Telephone(01403) 252459

-The new brewery tap for Brolly Brewing, on what was formerly the site of Chapeau Brewery opened in June 2023.
+The new brewery tap for Brolly Brewing, opened in June 2023 on what was formerly the site of Chapeau Brewery.
 They have transformed the space, and now offer four hand pulls and a keg wall with 12 craft taps; roughly half Brolly beers and half guest ales, with a full bar drinks range.
-Food trucks most Fridays and Saturdays, plus weekend live music; check website for details.
+Food trucks most Fridays to Sundays, plus weekend live music; check website for details.

 • Kings Arms 64 Bishopric Horsham RH12 1QN Telephone(01403) 451468